The Influence of Selective Factors on the Rate of Coronavirus 2019 Infection among Professional Nurses at Samut Prakan Hospital: A Retrospective Study

 Abstract

-The results showed that the factors of place of work and working hours per week could significantly predict the rate of infection with COVID-19 of professional nurses at Samut Prakan Hospital, accounting for 15.3% of variance.
-Professional nurses who worked in the internal medicine department were 3.73 times more likely to become infected with COVID-19 than those who worked in the surgery department (OR = 3.73; 95% CI = 1.88 – 7.37; p = .001).
-Professional nurses who worked more than 40 hours per week had a rate of COVID-19 infection that was 3.73 times greater than those whose working hours per week were less than or equal to 40 hours per week (OR = 2.36, 95% CI = 1.21 – 4.59, p < .005).
+The results showed that the factors of workplace and working hours per week had significantly influenced the rate of COVID-19 infection among professional nurses.
+Professional nurses who worked in the internal medicine department had a 3.73 times higher likelihood of contracting COVID-19 compared to those working in the surgery department (OR = 3.73; 95% CI = 1.88–7.37; p = .001).
+Professional nurses who worked over 40 hours per week had a COVID-19 infection rate that was 3.73 times greater than those whose working hours per week were less than or equal to 40 hours per week (OR = 2.36, 95% CI = 1.21–4.59, p < .005)

 Downloads